 LifeTime is one of over 600 national and 16 Indiana Area Agencies on Aging, a network addressing the needs of older adults, persons with disabilities, and their caregivers.
 We serve Dearborn, Ohio, Ripley, Switzerland, and Jefferson counties in Southeastern Indiana.
-LifeTime’s Aging and Disability Resource Center (ARDC) is part of the INConnect Alliance, a statewide network that connects consumers with the support and resources they need, including:
+LifeTime’s Aging and Disability Resource Center (ADRC) is part of the INConnect Alliance, a statewide network that connects consumers with the support and resources they need, including:

 LifeTime maintains a database of health and human resource programs, assists individuals in accessing public benefits, and makes referrals to programs within LifeTime and other human service agencies.